-We are an independent, not-for-profit research institution.
+The Jackson Laboratory is an independent, 501(c)3 nonprofit biomedical research institution founded in 1929.
 Our work is dedicated to the betterment of human health through research in mammalian genetics.
 Below are general descriptions of research areas pursued here and available to summer students.
 Please also review our research areas and faculty listing as well as information inside the application to learn more about the lab where you may conduct your research.